 In the Main storyboard strings file for the French localization, change the translation for the Second View label and save the strings file.
-The change appears in the running target application.
+The updated localization immediately appears in the running target application.

 In the Main storyboard strings file, set other translations visible in the second View Controller, and save.

-Now suppose that the kangaroo image has to be localized.
+Now suppose that the kangaroo image has to be localized too.
 In the project's assets catalog, add a French localization to the kangaroo image asset.

 Drag the localized kangaroo image in the placeholder for the French localization and save the assets catalog.
 The localized image variant gets displayed in the running target application.

 Note: as localizing assets catalog is only supported on iOS 13+, if your application targets iOS 12 or below, you can use separate resource images and localize them individually in Xcode.
 Dynamic update and localization of resource images referenced by storyboards is also supported by Bounces.